Homeless Nepalis sleep in the open as monsoon rains approach

 a month after the first quake struck.
 More than 8,600 were killed in Nepal's worst natural disaster on record.

-Aid organizations worry about the possible spread of disease and the risk of further displacement in a country ill-equipped to help those most in need.
+Aid organisations worry about the possible spread of disease and the risk of further displacement in a country ill-equipped to help those most in need.

 Nepal's government has raised $70 million of the $200 million it needs to give shelter and medical help to see the homeless through the monsoon before more permanent reconstruction work can begin.